Messenger

 long covid

-Long COVID, also known as Post-COVID-19 Syndrome, refers to a condition where individuals who have recovered from COVID-19 continue to experience persistent physical and mental symptoms, such as fatigue, shortness of breath, and more.
-This article will help you understand the symptoms of Long COVID and how to manage the condition effectively.
+Long COVID (Long COVID) is a condition where patients who have recovered from COVID-19 continue to experience chronic symptoms that affect both their physical and mental health, such as fatigue, difficulty breathing, and more.
+This article will help you understand the symptoms of Long COVID and how to manage the condition appropriately.

 Causes of Long COVID

-The exact cause of Long COVID remains unclear.
-However, it can lead to various physical and mental health abnormalities in those who have had COVID-19.
-It's recommended to consistently monitor and assess your health after recovery.
-If you notice any unusual symptoms, seek medical attention promptly for evaluation, treatment, and an appropriate recovery plan.
-These symptoms can be long-lasting, affect daily life, and potentially become dangerous if left unaddressed.
+The exact cause of Long COVID remains unclear, but it can cause physical and mental abnormalities in people who have been infected with COVID-19.
+Therefore, it is recommended to regularly monitor and evaluate your own body after recovering.
+If any abnormalities are found, you should see a doctor as soon as possible for a physical assessment, medical treatment, and an appropriate rehabilitation plan, as these symptoms can persist long-term, affect daily life, and may become dangerous if left untreated for too long.

 Symptoms of Long COVID

-According to the UK's National Health Service (NHS), Long COVID symptoms are persistent and can last for several weeks after COVID-19 infection.
-While symptoms often improve within 12 weeks, some individuals may experience them for much longer.
-It is commonly observed in patients aged 35-49 years and 50-69 years.
-Approximately 20% of patients fall into this category five weeks after infection.
+The BBC, citing data from the UK's National Health Service (NHS), reported that Long COVID refers to symptoms that persist for many weeks after a COVID infection.
+While symptoms usually improve within 12 weeks, some individuals may experience lingering symptoms for much longer.
+It is most commonly found in patients aged 35-49 and 50-69 years old.
+Approximately 20% of patients fall into this category 5 weeks after contracting the virus.

-• Females may have a higher risk than males.
+• Females have a higher risk than males

 • Body aches, joint pain